Updated January 20, 2022

-To secure patent protection in other countries with a foreign patent filing, inventors must file a patent application prior to a public disclosure of the invention to others.
-Public disclosures come in the form of websites, offers to sell, investment solicitations, tradeshows, public demonstrations, message boards, and other situations where information on the invention are distributed without any (written) obligation to keep the information secret.
+To secure patent protection in other countries with a foreign patent filing, inventors must file a patent application prior to public disclosure of the invention to others.
+Public disclosures come in the form of websites, offers to sell, investment solicitations, tradeshows, public demonstrations, message boards, and other situations where information on the invention is distributed without any (written) obligation to keep the information secret.
 These disclosures arise in typical marketing efforts by startups.

 If you start your marketing efforts before filing a patent application, then in most foreign countries, you cannot seek patent protection with a foreign patent filing.
 Many foreign countries require absolute novelty for you to seek and be granted a patent.
 Absolute novelty requires no disclosure, anywhere in the world, before filing an application for a patent on the invention.

 In the United States, you may start to market your idea prior to the filing of your patent application.
 However, the United States is an exception to the absolute novelty requirement of most other foreign countries.
-The U.S. is a relative novelty country in that it allows a public disclosure of the invention for a limited period of time (i.e., one year) prior to the filing of a patent application.
-However, due to the first to file rule, publicly disclosing your invention prior to the filing of the patent application is highly discourage and not recommended.
+The U.S. is a relative novelty country in that it allows public disclosure of the invention for a limited period of time (i.e., one year) prior to the filing of a patent application.
+However, due to the first to file rule, publicly disclosing your invention prior to the filing of the patent application is highly discouraged and not recommended.